 Strategic Planning & Development

-Our services in strategic planning and development focus on using data and critical thinking – along with tools and approaches such as theory of change, logic modeling, and SWOT analysis – to solve problems and generate solutions.
+Our services in strategic planning and development focus on critical thinking and using data through a Continuous Quality Improvement (CQI) lens – along with tools and approaches such as theory of change, logic modeling, and SWOT analysis – to solve problems and generate solutions.
 We have helped many agencies to strategically plan and develop programs to achieve short-term, intermediate, and long-term goals.
 Strategic planning and development can occur at any point in the life cycle of an intervention – from selecting, to improving, and to deciding on the future of an intervention.
 Strategic planning and development go hand-in-hand with evaluation, which plays an essential role in feeding scientifically-based information into the strategic planning and development process.